 Qatar Airways Privilege Club

 You can pool Qatar Privilege Club Avios with up to nine family members, as long as the members are at least two years old.
 Eligible members include spouses, children, parents, and in-laws.
-When creating the pool, you must provide documentation of your relation with the family member.
+When creating the pool, you must provide documentation of your relationship with the family member.

 Avios earned by members of the family pool will be credited to the primary member's account, and those Avios stay with the primary member even if you leave the family pool.
 Interestingly, your earnings are based on the status tier of the pool leader, so it's advantageous to choose the person with the highest status as the leader.